Last Updated on June 24, 2022 by Jason Harris

 8. Ancient Literary Devices and Styles

 Hebraisms, chiasmus, and other ancient literary devices in the Book of Mormon are frequently cited as evidence of its ancient origin.
 However, I believe these devices are also not highly specific evidence.
+Highly specific tests or evidences are needed to rule in truth claims.

 For example, “The Late War” is a fictional literary work written in the early 1800’s that the Smith family had access to.
 It was written in a biblical style and has extensive chiasmus as well as Hebraisms.
 It also has numerous rare phrases in common with the Book of Mormon.